Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the maximum amount of information (counted in megabytes per second) that can be transported over the external memory interface within a second.
-It is worked out by multiplying the interface width by the speed of its memory.
-In the case of DDR RAM, the result should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in megabytes per second) that can be moved past the external memory interface in a second.
+The number is calculated by multiplying the card's bus width by its memory speed.
+If the card has DDR memory, it must be multiplied by 2 again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
+This is calculated by multiplying the total number of texture units by the core clock speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the most pixels that the graphics chip can possibly record to its local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of colour ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate also depends on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices